glassleo/GnomishInboxShrinker/README.md

 Gnomish Inbox Shrinker replaces the default inbox UI with a minimalistic, scrolling list that gives you a much better overview and no paging.
 It also plays well with other mailbox addons, such as Postal and Favorite Contacts.

 ![A Shrunken Inbox](https://i.imgur.com/UMHze56.png)

+## Issues

+Please use the [issue tracker on GitHub](https://github.com/glassleo/GnomishInboxShrinker/issues) for bugs, suggestions and feature requests.

+Pull requests are always welcome!